 In terms of formal commitments, volunteers should plan to spend at least two full evenings a week with fellow volunteers, as well as a morning reflection once per week at the start of the service workday.
 Dinners are a special time and enjoyed together most nights (and you’ll be in charge of cooking, some of the time!).
-You can expect to also contribute to household logistics like grocery shopping, cleaning, etc. The Day in the Life (*NEW LINK) page helps illustrate what a day might look like as a volunteer!
+You can expect to also contribute to household logistics like grocery shopping, cleaning, etc. Our Day in the Life page helps illustrate what a day might look like as a volunteer!

 Is there any vacation?

 There are five traditional holidays where work is not expected (Thanksgiving, Christmas, New Year’s, Good Friday, Memorial Day, and 4th of July).
 Volunteers from both Baltimore and Richmond celebrate Thanksgiving together, and volunteers receive 10 vacation days which are taken over the breaks scheduled during our liturgical seasons of Christmas and Easter.
 Typically, this is 8 days at Christmas and 2 at Easter.
 In the past, volunteers have successfully saved from their stipends together to ensure that all can travel to loved ones for Christmas.